2.4. Glimpse of Chicago#

 pop

-STEP EIGHT We can instruct the computer to give us the number COVID tests for any Chicago zipcode.
+STEP EIGHT We can instruct the computer to give us the number of COVID tests for any Chicago zipcode.

 def MyCOVID(COVID,zip):